Amarte Es Un Placer Tour

-Amarte Es Un Placer Tour (English: Loving You Is a Pleasure Tour) was a concert tour by Luis Miguel to promote his album Amarte Es Un Placer.
+The Amarte Es Un Placer Tour (English: Loving You Is a Pleasure Tour) was a concert tour by Luis Miguel to promote his album Amarte Es Un Placer.
 This tour had a length of 8 months and ran through Mexico, US, Argentina, Chile, Uruguay, Venezuela, Brazil and Spain between 1999 and 2000.
 It was the highest-grossing tour ever made by a Spanish-speaking artist, as well as the most extended.
 The tour consisted of 99 concerts, and was attended by approximately 1.5 million fans.
 These two records have been broken by another tour of the same artist, the Mexico En La Piel Tour.